Salary advance services

 What is a salary advance?

-Have you ever thought that every day of the month (except payday) you have a stash of cash that you’ve theoretically already earned, but can’t spend because you’re only paid at the end of the month?
-It’s so ingrained in most people’s financial routine that they don’t even think about it anymore.
+Have you ever realized that you have a stash of cash you’ve theoretically already earned but can’t spend because you’re only paid at the end of the month?
+It’s so ingrained in most people’s financial routines that they don’t even think about it.
 But what if it didn’t have to work that way?
 What if you could access at least part of your hard-earned wages early?

 A few startups are trying to make this happen, so employees who run into an unexpected expense have an affordable way to face it without going into high-cost debt.
 It’s generally referred to as a salary advance or earned wage access.